 I’ve been away for more than thirty years.
 That means that I’m…I’m 55 years

 old!
 My god.
 I don’t feel 55.”

-of Lin Carter?
+what became of Lin Carter?
 I’ve often wondered what happened after the

 out the more unfortunate parts and emphasizing Carter’s love of fantasy

 and literature to the end.
 Jandar nodded and said, “He was a good man and

 “I wish I could have met him,” I said.

 Althea entered at that moment.
 I had to admit,

 she gave Darisha a run for her money.
 She was attired in a gown that fit

 her slender figure perfectly.
 Her hair was up and she looked happy and